Performance Analysis: Discovering Semi-Markov Models From Event Logs: Conclusion

 \section{Conclusion}

 The paper proposes express and full techniques for the performance analysis of stochastic process models discovered from event logs.
-These new techniques comparing to the existing performance analysis approaches used in process mining provide solutions that can be further applied to identify bottlenecks and review different scenarios of process execution without resorting to simulation.
+These new techniques comparing to the existing performance analysis approaches used in process mining provide solutions for the analysis of process completion times without resorting to simulation.
 The express technique relates mean times of the process activities to the mean execution time of the process.
-The full analysis technique builds the probability density function (PDF) of the overall process execution time based on the PDFs of the process activities providing more detailed results.
-Both approaches are implemented and tested on real-world event data demonstrating their applicability in practice.
-For the full analysis technique, performance accuracy of the discovered models is additionally analyzed and discussed.
-As a future work, we plan to further enhance the implementation of the full analysis technique by leveraging high performance and parallel computing.
+The full analysis technique constructs probability density functions (PDFs) of the overall process execution time based on PDFs of the process activities, thereby providing more detailed results.
+The full analysis technique is based on a general model reduction approach that can be further extended and combined with different representations of PDFs.
+The time complexity of the reduction for discrete and continuous PDFs (in the form of Gaussian mixture models) is provided.
+The proposed approaches are implemented, compared to the simulation technique, and tested on real-world event data demonstrating their applicability in practice.
+For the full analysis techniques, performance accuracy of the discovered models is additionally analyzed and discussed.
+The experimental results indicate that the discrete approach and simulation techniques offer better performance accuracy.
+However, the discrete approach is more time-efficient than the simulation for small support sizes.
+In contrast, the continuous approach enables the discovery of compact and interpretable process models.
+As a future work, we plan to further enhance the implementation of the full analysis technique by combining continuous and discrete approaches.
 We also plan to extend the full analysis approach by applying queuing theory to estimate the overall execution time in the presence of queues.